julianlam/feps/fep/ef61/fep-ef61.md

 3. Let `uri-port` be the number 0.
 4. Return the triple `(uri-scheme, uri-host, uri-port)`.

-Actors, activities and objects identified by `ap://` URLs MUST contain [FEP-8b32] integrity proofs.
-Collections identified by `ap://` URLs MAY contain integrity proofs.
+Actors, activities and objects identified by 'ap' URIs MUST contain [FEP-8b32] integrity proofs.
+Collections identified by 'ap' URIs MAY contain integrity proofs.
 If collection doesn't contain an integrity proof, [another authentication method](#collections) MUST be used.

-The value of `verificationMethod` property of the proof MUST be a [DID URL][DID-URL] where the DID matches the authority component of the `ap://` URL.
+The value of `verificationMethod` property of the proof MUST be a [DID URL][DID-URL] where the DID matches the authority component of the 'ap' URI.

 >[!NOTE]
 >This document uses terms "actor", "activity", "collection" and "object" according to the classification given in [FEP-2277].

 ## Portable actors

-One [DID subject][DID-Subject] can control multiple actors (which are differentiated by the path component of an `ap://` URL).
+One [DID subject][DID-Subject] can control multiple actors (which are differentiated by the path component of an 'ap' URI).

-An actor object identified by `ap://` URL MUST have a `gateways` property containing an ordered list of gateways where the latest version of that actor object can be retrieved.
-Each item in the list MUST be an HTTP(S) URL with empty path, query and fragment components.
+An actor object identified by 'ap' URI MUST have a `gateways` property containing an ordered list of gateways where the latest version of that actor object can be retrieved.
+Each item in the list MUST be an HTTP(S) URI with empty path, query and fragment components.
 The list MUST contain at least one item.

 Gateways are expected to be the same for all actors under a DID authority and MAY be also specified in the DID document as [services][DID-Services].